radio-aktywne/app-emifuse/fusion/README.md

 ./start.sh
 ```

-Right after starting it will starting streaming songs from the embedded playlist,
+Right after starting it will start streaming songs from the embedded playlist,
 but you can connect with [`SRT`](https://www.haivision.com/products/srt-secure-reliable-transport/) to [`srt://localhost:9000`](srt://localhost:9000) by default and send your own audio.

 ## Output